vvscode/docs/docs/whatsapp/whatsapp-introduction.md

 ---
 title: Introduction
-excerpt: WhatsApp for Business messaging
+excerpt: >-
+  WhatsApp for Business messaging.
+The Sinch WhatsApp Business Messaging API provides a rich, enterprise grade messaging solution for clients who wish to communicate with their customers via WhatsApp.
 next:
   pages:
     - whatsapp-http-rest